-Using high throughput flow cytometry, we are aiming at understanding differentiation hierarchies in individual AML patient samples and how drugs can selectively target different leukemic subpopulations, including the leukemic stem cells.
+Using high throughput flow cytometry, we are aiming at understanding differentiation hierarchies in individual AML patient samples and how drugs can selectively target the phenotypes of the leukemic stem cells that drive the disease.

 Exploring mechanisms by which the endogenous immune system can be reactivated to target and eradicate the AML cells.

-Using primary ovarian cancer cell organoid cultures, we use chemical and genetic screens to trace and understand mechanisms of drug resistance as well as identifying therapeutic strategies to overcome it.
+Using primary cancer cell organoids, we use chemical and genetic screens to trace and understand the phenotypes of the drug-resistant tumor-initiating cells, their mechanisms of drug resistance as well as identifying therapeutic strategies to overcome it.

-In the drug response profiling of primary cancer cells, we use laboratory automation systems in the BRIC High Throughput Cell-based Screens/High Content CRISPR Screening core facility, including high content microscopy and arrayed CRISPR screening, and the automated systems for high throughput flow cytometry in the High Throughput Translational Hematology lab under the Program for Translational Hematology.
+Many of our studies start from high throughput chemical or genetic screens to profile the dependencies of individual cancers and their subpopulations.
+In the drug response profiling of primary cancer cells, we use laboratory automation systems in the BRIC High Throughput Cell-based Screens/High Content CRISPR Screening core facility, including high content microscopy and arrayed CRISPR screening, and the automated systems for high throughput flow cytometry screening in the High Throughput Translational Hematology lab under the Program for Translational Hematology.